dkwiebe/eyedro-homeassistant/README.md

 ### Data Units

-The Eyedro API returns data in the following units:
+The Eyedro API returns data in the following units (per [official API documentation](https://eyedro.com/eyefi-getdata-api-command-sample-code/)):
-- Power Factor: Tenths of percent (converted to % by dividing by 10)
+- Power Factor: Milli-units (e.g., 988 = 0.988, converted to % by dividing by 10)
-- Voltage: Tens of millivolts (converted to volts by dividing by 100)
+- Voltage: Centivolts (e.g., 11665 = 116.65V, converted to volts by dividing by 100)
-- Current: Milliamps (converted to amps by dividing by 1000)
+- Current: Milliamps (e.g., 11800 = 11.8A, converted to amps by dividing by 1000)
-- Power: Watts (converted to kW by dividing by 1000)
+- Power: Watts (e.g., 1360 = 1360W, converted to kW by dividing by 1000)

 ## Creating Energy Sensors